More options

 Abstract

-The system used in the writing of this book is an IBM System z running z/VM Version 5.3 in an LPAR.
-The Linux distribution used in this book is Novell SUSE Linux Enterprise Server 10 (based on a Linux 2.6 kernel).
+The system used in the writing of this book is IBM System z10® running z/VM Version 6.1 RSU 1003 in an LPAR.
+The Linux distribution used is SUSE Linux Enterprise Server 11 SP1.
+The examples in this book use the Linux kernel as shipped by the distributor.

 Chapter 1.
 Virtualization and server consolidation